thegerb96/thesis/README.md

 # MSc.
 Thesis

-This repo contains well annotated jupyter notebook with all the relevant code used in the creation of my MSc.
+This repo contains an annotated jupyter notebook with all the relevant code used in the creation of my MSc.
 Thesis as well as the Thesis itself as PDF.
+My thesis marks the first time I tried coding in Python, start to finish is what taught me the basics.
+As can be seen throughout; none of the formal programming paradigms were used, some code duplication persists and many functions could have been improved for efficiency.
+Current day, my coding skills are much improved over what is seen here, nonetheless it was a fascinating project to gain my first experience through :).
-For questions as well as any other requests, please be referred to my [LinkedIn](https://www.linkedin.com/in/gerbrandvandijk/).
+For questions about the content, please be referred to my [LinkedIn](https://www.linkedin.com/in/gerbrandvandijk/).
 *Please note that directories and keys have been anonimized within the notebooks.*

 ## The project consists of 6 chapters: